gwd0715/nba-stats-typescript/README.md

 ### How to use it

-This is a React app.
+This is a React app.<br />
-You can clone thie repository to your local computer And go to this repo directory in your terminal , run npm install which requires node environment installed in the first place.
+You can clone thie repository to your local computer.<br />
+And go to this repo directory in your terminal , run npm install which requires node environment installed in the first place.<br />
-Finally run npm start.
+Finally run npm start.<br />

-**If have any questions, please contact me**
+**If have any questions, please contact me** <br />
 **Email: gwd0715@gmail.com**